Lucas3oo/cloudformation-gradle-plugin/README.md

 ## Release notes
-### 1.0.0-beta.3
+### 1.0.0
-Then the stack is ready any outputs form the stack will be listed on the console.
+Then the stack is ready any outputs from the stack will be listed on the console.
+New utils function to fetch an ID of stack's resource.
+I.e. translate the logical ID to a physical ID.

 ### 1.0.0-beta.2
 * Supports Groovy string interpolation of values for the stack parameters.